 Your success in this course is as important to me as it is to you.
-Therefore I want to be available for your questions as much as possible.
+Therefore I want to be available to answer questions as much as possible.
 Needless to say, it is always best to ask questions during class because it is highly likely that if you are either confused by something, or interested to know more about something, then others are too.
 So, please, interrupt me a lot!

-Besides your participation in class, there will be plenty of opportunities to ask questions.
-If my office hours are not convenient to you, send me an e-mail and we will try to arrange an appointment (I am also happy to try and answer questions directly over e-mail).
+Besides your participation in class, there will be plenty of opportunities to interact.
+If my office hours are not convenient to you, send me an e-mail and we will try to arrange an appointment (I am also happy to try and solve any concern directly over e-mail).
 I also encourage you to meet with the TA if you have questions.
-His contact details and office hours are detailed in the first page and he/she will be an excellent source of information.
+His contact details and office hours are detailed in the first page and he will be an excellent source of information.

 Your feedback during this particular class is key.
 If there is something that you think can be improved, please let me know.
-We are in this together and the higher the quality of the class, the better for us all.
+We are in this together and the higher the quality of the class, the better and more interesting it will be for us all.
 Finally, I would like this class to be very flexible, particularly during the second part.
-Since we will be discovering new common interests along the way, and I will try to accommodate those, the reading list is not exhaustive and may change during the semester.
+We will be discovering new common interests along the way and I will try to accommodate them, so the reading list is not exhaustive and may change during the semester.

 Your grade will be based on three midterms, a long homework and a short presentation, which are worth 25 points each.
 Note this adds up to 125 points.
 Thus, I will drop your worst 25 points.
 If you are absent in one of the midterms or you do not hand in the homework, I can drop those points from consideration.
-This does not count for presentations though.
+This does not count for the presentations though.
 If you do not present I will not drop those points from the total grade.
-The rationale for this policy is that, since presentations run for two weeks, we can always reschedule if needed.
+The rationale for this policy is that, since presentations run for two weeks, we should always be able to find a suitable time for you to present.

-The first midterm (Thursday, October 2nd) will cover the material of the first section, the second midterm (Tuesday, November 4th) will cover the material of the second section and the last midterm (Tuesday, December 9th) will focus mostly on the last two sections, but will be more comprehensive, potentially exploiting material of the first two sections as well.
+The first midterm (Tuesday, October 2nd) will cover the material of the first section, the second midterm (Thursday, November 1st) will cover the material of the second section and the last midterm (Thursday, December 6th) will focus mostly on the last two sections, but will be more comprehensive, potentially covering material of the first two sections as well.